 - Bake in the oven at 356 degrees F (180 degrees C) for about 40 minutes.
 The blueberry banana bread is ready when a toothpick comes out almost clean (don't overcook it).
 Let it cool in the fridge.

-*Instead of canned coconut milk you can use any other plant-based cream (e.g. soy cream, oat cream) or homemade cashew milk or almond milk etc. (don't use too much water though).
+- Instead of canned coconut milk, you can use any other plant-based milk or cream (the higher the fat content the better will be the taste).
+Homemade cashew milk or almond milk etc. works too (don't use too much water though).